FH-Potsdam/doing-projection-mapping/docs/processing-keystone.md

     offscreen = createGraphics(400, 300, P3D);

-This is the size of the graphics we are going to generate within processing.
+This is the size of the graphics we are going to generate within Processing.
 We don't render anything directly into the window of the application.
 Instead the library takes a offscreen rendered graphic and distorts this in the cornerpin surface.
 That means every graphical output of Processing that we want to have distorted needs to be called as a child of the `offscreen` `PGraphics` object.
 See the [Processing reference](https://processing.org/reference/createGraphics_.html) for further insight.
 The following lines in the sketch get the transformed mouse position and add the graphical output to the offscreen buffer.

     PVector surfaceMouse = surface.getTransformedMouse();